mulkieran/bytesize/doc/intro.rst

 or names, regardless of the value.
 For example, 1000 bytes is not displayed as 1KB (1 kilobyte), but as some number of bytes or KiB (kibibytes).

+The detailed representation of Sizes uses a precise decimal representation that includes the repeating portion, if any.

 Representing Units
 ------------------
 The size module supplies a set of named prefixes for both SI and binary units,